 If you need to include product SKU data into the export file, use the export option Products with Make/Model/Year/Engine (products-mmy-YYYY-MM-DD.csv file format).
 The export option Make/Model/Year/Engine listing gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).

-A data import for the Make/Model/Year addon can also be done in two different ways: with or without SKU.
+Data import for the Make/Model/Year addon can also be done in two different ways: with or without product SKU.

-The fields that should be added to a products-mmy-YYYY-MM-DD.csv file to populate the addon with products should be as follows:
+The fields that should be added to a products-mmy-YYYY-MM-DD.csv file should be as follows:

 If the value ALL is specified for a field, the SKU will be added to all existing level values (works for predefined levels only).